Posted in 2020-2029, Film Review

 Spanning multiple decades, the film is told from the perspective of Frank Sheeran (De Niro).
 It begins with a flashback look at his early life, and how as a young man how he went from a soldier to becoming a hitman for the mob.
 Eventually, as he rises up the ranks gradually becoming more powerful and gaining more influence in the higher echelons, he meets and becomes close with the charismatic Union Leader Jimmy Hoffa (Pacino).
 Whilst simultaneously exploring how Frank became entwined in the circumstances that surrounded Hoffa’s disappearance.

 It should come as no surprise given the stature of the three leading men, and the four Oscars between them, that each and every one of them give powerhouse performances.
 Marking his ninth collaboration with Scorsese, Robert De Niro gives his best performance in a long time as Frank Sheeran.
 He’s far from a good guy, yet with an actor of De Niro’s immense charisma, there are sympathetic elements to Sheeran’s character.
 Though he might have retired from acting in the late 1990s, Scorsese reunites with Joe Pesci, to wonderful effect as crime boss Russell Buffalino.
-Though, it is Al Pacino’s magnificent, arguably career best turn as Jimmy Hoffa that deserves the most plaudits.
+Though, it is Al Pacino’s magnificent, arguably career-best turn as Jimmy Hoffa that deserves the most plaudits.
 In a film with his fellow masters such as De Niro and Pesci, he steals the spotlight from just about every one of them.

 With the three leading men, all on outstanding form, there’s an excellent group of supporting characters to give them capable support.
 Stephen Graham’s mobster underling, who is definitely not afraid to offer a piece of his mind during meetings.
 Likewise for Ray Romano’s hilarious turn as a Buffalino family lawyer.
-On the other hand, there are a number of supporting characters who are criminally underutlised.
-The is best exemplified by Anna Paquin, as one of Sheeran’s daughters, especially as there was scope to explore her character in considerably more detail.
+On the other hand, there are a number of supporting characters who are criminally underutilised.
+This is best exemplified by Anna Paquin, one of Sheeran’s daughters, especially as there was scope to explore her character in considerably more detail.

-Coming in at just under three and a half hours, there’s extra pressure for a film of that length to hold the audience’s attention and justify that run-time.
+Coming in at just under three and a half hours, there’s extra pressure for a film of that length to hold the audience’s attention and justify that run time.
 With his trusted editor Thelma Schoonmaker once again by his side, she ensures that the film is riveting enough to hold the audience’s attention.
 Though it’s necessary to help set the latter parts of the film, the first act of the film does take its time to get into its stride.
-Though, once the years have gone by and the endgame gradually comes into view, the thrills never let up once we arrive at the second and, especially the third act.
+However, once the years have gone by and the endgame gradually comes into view, the thrills never let up once we arrive at the second and, especially the third act.
 Given that this is the shady underworld of the mob, violence is almost certainly commonplace.
-However for the purposes of the story, Scorsese deploys a clever technique to let the audience know of the fate that befell some of these characters.
-Instead he utilises the on-screen violence sporadically, for maximum impact.
+However, for the purposes of the story, Scorsese deploys a clever technique to let the audience know of the fate that befell some of these characters.
+Instead, he utilises the on-screen violence sporadically, for maximum impact.

 With three impeccable leading performances at its core, under the masterful vision of the Godfather of the Gangster movie, The Irishman is an ambitious, enthralling, and poignant triumph for a legendary filmmaker still at the top of his game.